 I got an air fryer around Christmas this past year and I am obsessed!
 It was funny because I think Elsie got one too around the same time because she started texting me pictures of food she was making and was like, “You have to try an air fryer,” and I was like, “Dude, you got an air fryer?!
-I got an air fryer too.”
-Ha!
-We must have been on a sister brainwave or something because we both had to check it out.
+I got an air fryer too.”Jump to Recipe

 The drawback of an air fryer is that it is an appliance that ultimately does something similar to what an oven can do.
 So for those with really small kitchens, too many appliances already, or no storage to speak of, an air fryer might be annoying to have around because it does take up space.

 Anyway, I’m not really trying to sell you on an air fryer.
 You do you.
 But I got one and I’m loving it, so I’ve gotta share some an (easy) seasoned french fry recipe with you.
 It’s so good!

 Looking for more air fryer inspiration?
 Check out these recipes!

 - Crispy Air Fried Chickpeas

 - Air Fried Okra

 - Air Fried Pickles